MQFL-FHE: Multimodal Quantum Federated Learning Framework with Fully Homomorphic Encryption: Appendix

 The efficacy of the MQMoE approach is demonstrated through its versatile compatibility with diverse datasets and modalities, as shown in Table~\ref{tab:dataset_modality_support}.
 This adaptability highlights its potential to handle complex multimodal tasks, integrating text, image, audio, and video inputs effectively.
 A notable example is the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) dataset, which is widely used in emotion recognition research.

-The dataset by \cite{livingstone2018ryerson} contains audio-visual recordings of 24 professional actors (12 male and 12 female), each expressing eight emotions: calm, happy, sad, angry, fearful, surprised, disgust, and neutral.
+The dataset contains audio-visual recordings of 24 professional actors (12 male and 12 female) \cite{livingstone2018ryerson}, each expressing eight emotions: calm, happy, sad, angry, fearful, surprised, disgust, and neutral.
 The data is synchronized with both speech and song modalities, making it ideal for multimodal emotion recognition tasks that require the joint analysis of audio and visual cues.
 This richness in data supports the evaluation of the MQMoE approach in handling real-world, emotionally nuanced inputs across different modalities.

-As shown in Table \ref{tab22}, the findings from the RAVDESS dataset indicate that the MQMoE framework replicates trends observed in prior experiments.
+As shown in the results table, the findings from the RAVDESS dataset indicate that the MQMoE framework replicates trends observed in prior experiments.
 Specifically, the application of QFL+FHE combined yields enhanced performance metrics.
 The incorporation of audio-visual modalities improves recognition accuracy and proves the modularity and adaptability inherent in the MQMoE architecture.
 This demonstrates its effectiveness in multimodal emotion recognition, presenting a solution that can adapt to multiple modalities.